SalmanStarneo/GE1CA/README.md

 - Fixing the planet display and metrial, as after getting the universal pipeline working for the other objects it took a while for to have it retain its matrial.

+- Making complex low poly model in blender and transfering it to unity and setting colours to the gameObject models

 # Proposal submitted earlier can go here: